devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 }
 ```

+The JSON returned does explicitly not include the **account number** because that can be calculated with a simple algorithm from the block height that is provided.
+See [Account Number](#account-number) above.
+The **collision hash** has been omitted as well for similar reasons.
+In the next example we will show the actual registration transaction being included which can be double hashed to give the transaction-id and from there you can follow the [Collision Hash](#collision-hash) chapter to allow the user to validate this number as well.

-The service should reply with a list of matches using the same case folding transformation as is done for collision detection, including the full **Register Transactions** and **Inclusion Proofs** necessary for an SPV wallet to independently verify data.
+The service should reply with a list of matches using the same case-folding transformation as is done for collision detection, including the full Register **Transaction** and **Inclusion Proof** necessary for an SPV wallet to independently verify data.
 The client may then locally resolve any naming collisions or present a list of the resulting **Cash Accounts** with as much context information as reasonable, such as **Account Age**, **Collision Avoidance Part** and **Previous Interaction** for this account and let the user choose which to use.

 ```
 {